Kigali City Tour ~ An Insight in Africa’s Cleanest City

 Kigali Conventional Center

-This is the center for meetings, conferences, incentives and exhibitions situated juts 6 kilometers from Kigali international airport.
-Interestingly, the convention center has a sitting capacity of approximately 2,500 people along with the Radisson blue a five star hotel with over 292 rooms and many other offices and businesses.
+This is the center for meetings, conferences, incentives and exhibitions situated just 6 kilometers from Kigali international airport.
+Interestingly, the convention center has a sitting capacity of approximately 2,500 people along with the Radisson blue a five-star hotel with over 292 rooms and many other offices and businesses.
 This gives an added advantage for travelers to access accommodation as well as shopping in the malls and arcades within one structure.

 This a perfect MUST visit for business oriented travelers.
 You will be treated to a premium rejuvenated experience while at the convention center.